 Principle of Adaption

-There is no way anyone can correctly answer that.
-Everyone is different.
-The individuals exercise history, work patterns and injuries will all play a key role in determining when the body is ready for stage two.
-The key is to be patient and persevere.
-The famous footballer Pele once said; "Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do”.
+It's impossible to provide a definitive timeframe for this as everyone's body is unique.
+Factors such as an individual's exercise history, work patterns, and past injuries all significantly influence the duration of this initial stage.
+The key is patience and perseverance.
+As the legendary footballer Pelé once said, "Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.”

 If you're eager to delve deeper into the world of yoga, we invite you to explore our Yoga Teacher Training program.
 Whether you're starting from scratch with our entry-level 200-hour course or seeking advanced knowledge with our 300-hour course, our training equips you with the skills to become a certified yoga teacher.
 However, this journey isn't limited to aspiring instructors alone.
 If you share the same passion for learning and desire to expand your understanding of the art you adore, like me, then this course is perfect for you.

 Embrace the opportunity to deepen your love for yoga.